 The AI Usage Control Baseline establishes a management view, exposure classification, and immediate control guidance.

-The 4-Week Structural AI Architecture Sprint provides board-grade structural readiness, governance discipline, and capital control before scale.
+The 4-Week Structural AI Architecture Sprint provides board-grade structural readiness, governance discipline, cost curve modelling, lifecycle gates, vendor exposure review, and capital release guidance before scale.

 AI use rarely arrives as a single formal programme.
 It spreads through drafting, transcription, screenshots, code assistance, customer communications, browser tools, and personal accounts.